gohugoio/hugo/content/contribute/documentation.md

 ### Standard Syntax

 Across all pages on the Hugo docs, the typical triple-back-tick markdown syntax is used.
-If you do not want to take the extra time to implement the following code block shortcodes, please use standard Github-flavored markdown.
+If you do not want to take the extra time to implement the following code block shortcodes, please use standard GitHub-flavored markdown.
 The Hugo docs use a version of [highlight.js](https://highlightjs.org/) with a specific set of languages.

 Your options for languages are `xml`/`html`, `go`/`golang`, `md`/`markdown`/`mkd`, `handlebars`, `apache`, `toml`, `yaml`, `json`, `css`, `asciidoc`, `ruby`, `powershell`/`ps`, `scss`, `sh`/`zsh`/`bash`/`git`, `http`/`https`, and `javascript`/`js`.